Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

             variableSize = 1;
             break;

 The final change should then be made to the :literal:`propagationOutput.h` file.
 In a method called :literal:`getDoubleDependentVariableFunction`, the actual calculation of the variable is done.
 Again, a switch stamentent in the same manner as before is made, with in every case the calculation of the variable.
 This method gets the :literal:`bodyMap` as input, thus methods available inside the :literal:`FlightConditions` could, for example, be used to calculate the dependent variable.
-For the new variable, a new case needs to be made in which a :literal:`boost::function< double( )>` is returned.
+For the new variable, a new case needs to be made in which a :literal:`std::function< double( )>` is returned.
 This function can take several variables as input and should return the dependent variable.
 The implementation for the mach number is given here:

 .. code-block:: cpp